-(The present day St. Davids Cross or Flag of Wales emerged in the 20th century)
+(The present-day St. Davidís Cross or Flag of Wales emerged in the 20th century)

 Ireland was not represented in the original Union Jack.

-In January 1801 the Kindom of Great Britain was merged with the Kingdom of Ireland and the Union Jack was amalgamated with the Irish St. Patricks Flag to form the Union Jack as we know it today
+In January 1801, the Kingdom of Great Britain was merged with the Kingdom of Ireland and the Union Jack was amalgamated with the Irish St. Patrickís Flag to form the Union Jack as we know it today.

 No law has ever been passed making the Union Flag the national flag of the United Kingdom: it has become one through usage.
 Its first recorded recognition as a national flag came in 1908, when it was stated in Parliament that "the Union Jack should be regarded as the National flag".

 There is a correct way to fly the Union Jack and flying it upside down generally indicates a distress situation.